skedgo/tripkit-react/src/doc/md/MainSDKComponent_TKRoot.md

-[](TKRoot) is a component to be used as root of (the sub-tree of the app using) the SDK components.

-It handles the global state of the SDK ([](TKState)), the TripGo API traffic, and the injection of general and component-specific configs to the system.
+[](TKRoot) is a component to be used as root of (the sub-tree of the app using) the SDK components, and provides the environment necessary for the SDK components to work: it handles the global state of the SDK ([](TKState)), the TripGo API traffic, and the injection of general and component-specific configs to the system.

 ### Config property